zhangyunhao116/skipmap/readme.md

 ## Introduction

+> From v0.8.0, the skipmap requires Go version >= 1.18, if your Go version is lower, use v0.7.0 instead.

 skipmap is a high-performance, scalable, concurrent-safe map based on skip-list.
 In the typical pattern(100000 operations, 90%LOAD 9%STORE 1%DELETE, 8C16T), the skipmap up to 10x faster than the built-in sync.Map.

 The main idea behind the skipmap is [A Simple Optimistic Skiplist Algorithm](<https://people.csail.mit.edu/shanir/publications/LazySkipList.pdf>).